 for axes $i \in \{x,y\}$ where $P_i(s)$ and $C_i(s)$ model a robotic deposition machine and are taken from \cite[Equations (28)-(31)]{bristow2006high} which identifies them from experimental data.
 The system model \eqref{eq:system_model} can be written in the compact form

 with $y^T = [e_x~v_x~V_x~e_y~v_y~V_y]$, $u^T = [u_x~u_y]$, $\bar p^T = [\bar p_x~\bar p_y]$.

 We obtain a finite-dimensional IO mapping by taking $N = 400$ evenly spaced samples of the trajectories generated by \eqref{eq:system_model} resulting in a sampling period of $2$ ms, $m = 2406$, and $n= 802$.
 The matrix representation $G$ of \eqref{eq:system_model} is an exact first-order hold discretization of a continuous time state space realization of $G(s)$.
-We generate the constant term $w$ by sampling the time-response of $H(s)$ to the reference trajectory $\bar p$ in Figure~\ref{fig:modelling_error}.
+The constant term $w$ is the sampled time-response of $H(s)$ to the reference trajectory $\bar p$ in Figure~\ref{fig:modelling_error}.